ondrolexa/apsg/docs/index.rst

 -----------------------------

 .. note::
-   APSG v1.0.0 have been significantly refactored and there are several changes breaking backward compatibility.
-The main APSG namespace provide often used classes in lowercase names as aliases to PascalCase convention used in modules to provides simplified interface for users.
-The PascalCase names of classes use longer and plain English names instead acronyms for better readability.
+   APSG has been significantly refactored from version 1.0 and several changes are breaking backward compatibility.
+The main APSG namespace provides often-used classes in lowercase names as aliases to `PascalCase` convention used in modules to provide a simplified interface for users.
+The `PascalCase` names of classes use longer and plain English names instead acronyms for better readability.

 If you already used older versions of APSG, check following table for new